Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Distributed Reinforcement Learning

 When the MDP model \eqref{eq.tuple} is unknown, or, the expectation in \eqref{eq.PG} is computationally difficult to obtain, the stochastic estimate of the policy gradient \eqref{eq.PG} is often used, that is

-which was first proposed in \citep{baxter2001jair}, and is abbreviated as G(PO)MDP policy gradient.
-The G(PO)MDP policy gradient is an unbiased estimator of the policy gradient, while the latter incurs lower variance than other estimators, e.g., REINFORCE \citep{williams1992}.
-In our ensuing algorithm design and performance analysis, we will leverage the G(PO)MDP gradient.
+which is abbreviated as G(PO)MDP policy gradient \cite{baxter2001jair}.
+The G(PO)MDP policy gradient is an unbiased estimator of the policy gradient, which incurs lower variance than other estimators, e.g., REINFORCE \cite{williams1992}.
+In our ensuing algorithm design and analysis, we will leverage the G(PO)MDP gradient.
+Nonetheless, the variance of G(PO)MDP gradient can still be high in general, and thus requires small stepsizes and sufficiently many iterations to guarantee convergence.

-Nonetheless, the variance of G(PO)MDP gradient can be high in general, and thus requires small stepsizes and sufficiently many iterations to guarantee convergence.
-For the plain-vanilla PG method in DRL, a number of needed iterations result in high communication overhead, since all learners' gradients need to be uploaded at each iteration in order to form the gradient for the collective objective in \eqref{opt0}.
-This motivates the development of communication-efficient algorithms to be introduced next.
+For the plain-vanilla PG method, a number of needed iterations result in high communication overhead, since all learners' gradients need to be uploaded to form the gradient for the objective in \eqref{opt1}.
+This motivates the development of communication-efficient schemes to be introduced next.